 If you need help with getting the basics of seed starting down, I cover everything in my Beginner Gardening Ebook.

-The setup that I’ve been using for years is a hand-me-down from my dad and father-in-law.
-Unbeknownst to each other, they each purchased the same brand of grow lights with trays in the ’90s, and they’ve worked very well for me.
+The setup I’ve been using for years is a hand-me-down from my dad and father-in-law.
+Unbeknownst to each other, they purchased the same brand of grow lights with trays in the ’90s, and they’ve worked very well for me.

 Bulb technology has improved since then, so I’ve been swapping out the lights with full-spectrum growing bulbs whenever one of the ones that came with it runs out.